In your endless search to find the lowest mortgage rates on the planet, you may be wondering which route will lead to

 To be blunt, there’s no easy answer here.
 Actually, there is, but it’s not without its legwork.

-I’d say to call/visit all of the above to see who offers the best interest rate and closing cost combination.
+I’d argue to call/visit all of the above to see who offers the best interest rate and closing cost combination.

 Yes, I know it’s a pain, but if you don’t do it, you’ll never really know what could have been.
-And consider the return on your investment for those few hours you put in.
+And consider the return on your investment for those few extra hours you put in.

 Of course, you’ll need to be firm with each company you call, as they’ll be selling you as hard as humanly possible, and making promises to best everyone else, whether true or not.

 Assuming you survive the endless sales pitches, you’ll need to determine if the company offering the “best deal” can be trusted to actually get the deal done.
 After all, a mortgage offer is of no value if it doesn’t actually close.

 This requires doing some research on the company and/or individual involved, asking for references, and so forth.

 That’s right, not every mortgage company is reputable, and if you pick one that can’t deliver, you’ll waste a lot of time and potentially miss your window to snag a low interest rate.

 Again, it sounds like a lot of work, but if you consider the money involved (potential savings every month for the next 30 years), it’s really not a whole lot of effort.

 Extreme couponers who spend hours saving a few bucks, I’m looking in your direction…